• Supply Chain

 Eddinger explains: “With so little known about the virus, some food manufacturers worry about the possibility of COVID-19 transfer via packaged foods, like with listeria or other foodborne illnesses.”

-These companies are looking for robust traceability solutions for ingredients and end products in case of a recall.
+These companies are looking for robust traceability software for ingredients and end products in case of a recall.

 But “paper-based recording can take weeks to track contaminated products.”
 This lengthy time frame won’t work with today’s fast-moving pandemic conditions or with government traceability compliance.